sunny/currency_by_ip/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
+To install this gem on your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, commit, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to